Skip to main content

 1. We partner with Career Ready sharing our expertise through mentoring and masterclasses to help people from disadvantaged backgrounds develop the skills, confidence and attitudes needed to build successful working lives.

-2. Working with RefuAid, a charity that focuses on finding sustainable solutions to the barriers faced by refugees looking to restart their life in the UK, we support students to gain their ACCA qualification by covering the costs of tuition, exam and institute registration fees.
+2. Working with Breaking Barriers, a charity that focuses on finding sustainable solutions to the barriers faced by refugees looking to restart their life in the UK, we support students to gain their ACCA qualification by covering the costs of tuition, exam and institute registration fees.

-4. We provide paid internships through the organisations Career Ready and 10,000 Black Interns to give meaningful work experience.
+4. We provide paid internships through organisations such as Career Ready and 10,000 Black Interns to give meaningful work experience.

 1. If you have any questions about this policy, your line manager or the HR team can help.